Step One: Please choose service type and enter the location info.

 To improve the overall performance of the network and prevent bottlenecks from developing on your mission-critical servers, powerful workstations and high-end applications IT managers opted to upgrade their current Ethernet technology to Gigabit Ethernet.
 The need of preventing network bottlenecks and enhancing the network response time is sufficed by the Gigabit Ethernet that provides the larger pipe to implement your network backbone and alleviate the congestion at the aggregation points of your business network.

 1000 Mbps Gigabit Ethernet has evolved from the traditional 10 Mbps Ethernet and Fast 100 Mbps Ethernet technologies.
-This high-speed Ethernet is easily implemented over the Ethernet cable infrastructure laid down for conventional and Fast Ethernets.
-The only difference is that in first Ethernets we used only two pairs of twisted-pair Ethernet cable?
+This high-speed Ethernet is implemented over the Ethernet cable infrastructure laid down for conventional and Fast Ethernets.
+The only difference is that in the first Ethernets we used only two pairs of twisted-pair Ethernet cable?
 Out of the four?
 For data transfer, in Gigabit Ethernet to speed up the transmission you need to use all four pairs.

 Benefits of Gigabit

 Being 100 times faster than the traditional Ethernet and ten times faster than the Fast Ethernet makes Gigabit Ethernet an ideal choice for many medium and large-sized enterprises who want to implement high-performance network infrastructure.
 Some of the critical benefits of Gigabit Ethernet are listed below.